aleksandr-rudo/mongo-phplib-env/README.md

     $ docker-compose up -d

-After all mongo containers started the "mongosetup" container will configure theirs replica set in 40 seconds.
+After all mongo containers started the "mongosetup" container will configure replica sets in 40 seconds.

 ## Containers